wordofwarning/wordofwarning.org/current/2016-divergency/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
 *Presented by* Word of Warning, STUN + Black Gold Arts Festival

 ### Thursday 6 October 2016, 6-10pm
 **An evening of tabletop performances, installations + sit-down shows feat.
 Maya Chowdhry, Jamil Keating, Chanje Kunda, Afreena Islam, Cheryl Martin, Chelsea Morgan, Toni-Dee Paul + Yvonne Shelton.**

-From the earth beneath our feet to the stars in our skies, an evening of emerging works by a group of artists as diverse as their subject matter…
-Quantum mechanics, homelessness, food and sex brought together in a series of tabletop performances, installations and sit-down shows.
+From the earth beneath our feet to the stars in our skies, an evening of emerging works by a group of artists as diverse as their subject matter…<br>Quantum mechanics, homelessness, food and sex brought together in a series of tabletop performances, installations and sit-down shows.

 ### Installation, 6-8.30pm.
 Free
 **Jamil Keating | *Asteroid RK1***